 Before you ride off, make sure you or the owner has the right motorbike insurance policy to cover you during the test drive.

 If not, you can get temporary motorbike insurance to cover you for that day.

 What paperwork should you check?

-Always check the V5 registration document
+Always check the V5 registration document.

 Is there a valid MOT certificate?

-Also look at the service history.
 Does the mileage on the motorcycle match the history?